-Inpatient hospital (continued) You pay Other hospital services and supplies, such as: PPO: Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Non-PPO: 15% of charges Note: Take-home medical supplies, equipment, orthopedic and prosthetic devices are covered under Section 5(a).
-Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
+Inpatient hospital (continued) You pay Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Rehabilitative services Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Note: Take-home medical supplies, equipment, orthopedic and prosthetic devices are covered under Section 5(a).
+Note: We base payment on whether the facility or a health care professional hills for the carriage or supplies.
+For example, when the anotheriologist PPO: Nothing Non-PPO: 20% of charges bills for the services or supplies.
 For example, when the anesthesiologist bills, we pay Anesthesia benefits.
 If preadmission testing is performed in the hospital as inpatient then we pay pre-admission tests at the same coinsurance rate as inpatient miscellaneous charges.
-Not covered: All charges Hospital charges for non-covered surgery Any part of a hospital admission that is not medically necessary (see definition), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting Custodial care (see definition) even when in a hospital Non-covered facilities, such as nursing homes, rest homes, convalescent homes, facilities for the aged, and schools Personal comfort items, such as telephone, television, radio, newspapers, air conditioner, beauty and barber services, guest meal and beds Private nursing care during a hospital stay Outpatient hospital or ambulatory surgical center Services and supplies, such as: Operating, recovery, and other treatment rooms Prescribed drugs and medicines (not take home drugs) Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment even if we do not cover the dental procedures.
+Not covered: Hospital charges for non-covered surgery Any part of a hospital admission that is not medically necessary (see definition), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
+Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting Custodial care (see definition) even when in a hospital Non-covered facilities, such as nursing homes, rest homes, convalescent homes, facilities for the aged, and schools Personal comfort items, such as telephone, television, radio, newspapers, air conditioner, beauty and barber services, guest meal and beds Private nursing care during a hospital stay All charges Outpatient hospital or ambulatory surgical center Services and supplies, such as: Operating, recovery, and other treatment rooms Prescribed drugs and medicines (not take home drugs) Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen PPO: 15% of Plan allowance (calendar year deductible applies) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amounts (calendar year deductible applies) Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment even if we do not cover the dental procedures.
 Take-home drugs, medical supplies, equipment, orthopedic and prosthetic devices are covered under Section 5(a).
-We base payment on whether the facility or a health care professional bills PPO: 15% of Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amounts for the services or supplies.
+We base payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the physician bills for surgery, we pay Surgery benefits.